nfdi4plants/nfdi4plants.github.io/src/content/articles/community-call.md

 This call is designed to accelerate data stewardship capacities across the community.
 Funded activities include:

 <ul style="margin: 0; padding-left: 1.2em; line-height: 1.2;">
-  <li><strong>DataSteward Onboarding Kit</strong> Structured guidance and best practices to quickly integrate community members into the DataPLANT ecosystem.</li>
+  <li><strong>DataSteward Onboarding Kit</strong> – Structured guidance and best practices to quickly integrate community members into the DataPLANT ecosystem.</li>
-  <li><strong>Direct DataSteward support</strong> Community members can request dedicated time from employed DataStewards to assist with project-specific tasks.</li>
+  <li><strong>Direct DataSteward Support</strong> – Community members can request dedicated time from employed DataStewards to assist with project-specific tasks.</li>
-  <li><strong>Personnel funding for facilities or consortia</strong>Large facilities, service units, or consortia may receive funds to employ DataStewards locally, strengthening data mobilisation.</li>
+  <li><strong>Personnel Funding for Facilities or Consortia</strong> – Large facilities, service units, or consortia may receive funds to employ DataStewards locally, strengthening data mobilisation.</li>
 </ul>

 This pillar aims to enhance data management expertise, improve FAIR-compliant workflows, and provide tailored assistance to researchers and facilities across the plant science community.